vtripathi04/Pixel-Portal/README.md

-Currently Project will contain Only APIs for the Pixel-Portal
+Currently Project will contain Only APIs for Pixel-Portal